Yashtank-git/Devops-Project-1/README.md

-# DevOps - Project - 1
+# django-docker-jenkins-terraform-aws
 ## Project Description
-This project is to create Infrastructure in AWS as infrastructure as Code  for a todoApp application forked from shreys7/django-todo:develop.
-This will setup a Jenkins server as well for configuring **CI**(Continious Integration) for the Application to Build and Test.
+This project is to create Infrastructure in AWS as infrastructure as Code  for a Django todoApp application forked from shreys7/django-todo:develop.
+This will setup a Jenkins server as well for configuring **CI**(Continious Integration) and **CD**(Continious Deployment) for the Application to Build and Test.
+Deployment of the application is done with docker-compose on App Server.

 Technologies Used:
 - Cloud Provider               - **AWS**
 - IoC(Infrastructure as Code)  - **Terraform**
 - CICD Tool                    - **Jenkins**
 - Scripting                    - **Shell Scripting/Python**
 - Containerization             - **Docker**